cheminfo/eln-docs/docs/30_structural_analysis/mass/60_peptide-and-nucleotide/README.md

 ## Mixture

-This tool allows to generate possible molecular formula based on the MF range.
+This tool allows you to generate possible molecular formulas based on the MF range.

 The tool is a combination of all the lines and for each line one molecular formula will be used.
 If there are many possibilities you can separate on each line the molecular formula using a comma.
 Moreover you can define ranges of molecular formula.